shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 };
 ```

 - In `truffle-config.js`, we are defining the basic configuration for Truffle.
-Currently, we will be deploying to `localhost:7545` where our Ganache blockchain is running.
+Currently, we will be deploying the smart contract to localhost:7545 where our Ganache blockchain is running.
-- To deploy the smart contract on ganache, run the following code.
+- To deploy the smart contract on Ganache, run the command:

 ```text
 truffle migrate
 ```

-This command will deploy your contract to the development blockchain and will give you output that looks similar to this:
+This will deploy the contract to the Ganache development blockchain and will give you output that looks similar to this:

 ![Contract Migration](../../../.gitbook/assets/flutter-dapp-truffle-migrate.png)

 # Connecting to a Flutter application with web3dart

-The smart contract is created and deployed; we can start integrating the smart contract with our Flutter application.
+The smart contract is created and deployed; we can start integrating it with our Flutter application.

-Open your `pubspec.yaml` file and add the following dependencies:
+Open the `pubspec.yaml` file and add the following dependencies:

 ```yaml
 dependencies: